sflury/KaplanMeier/README.md

 limits of 0.01 to 0.99, one can confidently reject the null hypothesis that the measurement `x0` is associated with the measurements `x`.

-I originally developed and implemented this script for Flury et al. 2024 for tests involving a sample of 89 Lyman continuum measurements, 39 of which were upper limits requiring the censoring treatment of the Kaplan-Meier survival curve.
+I originally developed and implemented this script for Flury et al. 2025 for tests involving a sample of 89 Lyman continuum measurements, 39 of which were upper limits requiring the censoring treatment of the Kaplan-Meier survival curve.
+I later added the log rank test for Le Reste et al. 2025.

 ## Examples